-Figure 63.
-This parklet located in the front setback enlivens the public realm with curved stone benches and a patio made from local stone, tables and chairs, a stone fountain, and planting beds with four season interest.
+Figure 64.
+This parklet located in the front setback of a small grocery store enlivens the public realm with curved stone benches and a patio made from local stone, tables and chairs, a stone fountain, and planting beds with four season interest.
 (Dodson & Flinker)